 19- Get Rid of Unnecessary Weight

 If your car weighs less, than the less gas it is going to consume.

-Dump all those that don’t deserve to be there.
+Dump everything that doesn’t need to be there.

-It is believed that every 100 pounds added to the car can cut down the MPG effectively by up to 2 percent.
+It is believed that every 100 pounds added to the car’s weight can cut down the MPG by to 2 percent.

 20- Keep the Tires Properly Inflated

 Most people know that properly inflated tires can help to save gas.

 Interestingly, this method is also one of the most overlooked options.